tanat44/tanat44.github.io/post/booksiread.md

-# Books I read
+# All books that I read

-I wish to keep this list alive by updating anytime I finish one book.
-The most recent ones are on top, ordered by finishing dates.
+I wish to keep this list alive by updating it every time I finish one book.
+The most recent reads are on top, ordered by finishing dates.

+---

+### **Four thousand weeks, Oliver Burkeman**

+_Personal development?, Read in May 2024_

+Reading the title, I would expect the book to tell you a trick to do much more (quantity) in your limited life time (lifthack-ish) but I was totally wrong.
+I know time is invariant to how we spend but why? and what's the quality of time?
+Thanks to the wife who recommend me this book.

+Based on the definition giving by the book, I would call myself a productivity geek -- I care about how time is being spent -- but at the same time I own the care-free character --I only care that I care (growing up I notice I have less-and-less of such quality).
+In fact, these two universe merges and well described by the author.

+It took me very long to read this book (1 year possibly) because there's so much to digest on top of some difficult vocabularies.
+Worth reading!

+---

+### **A short history of nearly everything, Bill Bryson**

+_Science, Read in April 2024_

+I like Science, especially Physics which I think it's the ultimate subject among other since subjects.
+Today's technology is impossible without other sciences - biology, physiology, geology, and many more.
+I was wrong at overvaluing the Physics over other matters.
+This book give me a tour to the comprehensive history of sciences.
+How a discover on one matter subject, helps development in other fields.

+I know we are small compared to solar system.
+I know we are big compared to atoms.
+But I wouldn't say I truly understand the relative size of the matters.
+This book explains them well and very easy to comprehend the beauty of mother nature.

 ---